 KISS, DRY, SRP – Clean code principles at a glance

 Clean code principles are guidelines that, when followed, can lead to clean, efficient, and maintainable code.
-The key word here is ‘can.’
-It is important to understand that these principles serve as guidelines and that strict adherence does not automatically result in better code.
-As with many aspects of software development, the principle ‘it depends’ applies here as well.
+These principles serve as guidelines and do not replace the developer's experience.

 Preferred readability